-The Club hosts many popular events, such as the increasingly popular Home Brew Fest, a Wine Fest, and regular programs for the whole family, such as Kids Night Out, Chef’s Night, and sports celebrity visits and autograph sessions.
+The Club hosts many popular events, such as the increasingly popular Home Brew Fest, a Wine Fest, and regular programs for the whole family, and sports celebrity visits and autograph sessions.
 Become an instant winner when you join – and continue being a winner throughout the year with your Club membership.

 The installation commander extends membership privileges in the following order: